-University of Nottingham started the day with a card making and friendship band making session.
+The University of Nottingham started the day with a card making and friendship band making session.
 This was a productive morning where over one hundred cards were made.
 This was followed by a visit to a nearby Nursing Home which was also a great success, as residents of the home, the staff and the volunteers requested further trips.
-The day ended with some team building games to allow the team get to know one another.
+The day ended with some team building games to allow the team to get to know one another.
 Nottingham aim to organise more Sewa orientated events in the upcoming year such as soup runs, yoga sessions and visiting wards in a nearby hospital.

 Keele Hindu Society